The Corporate Tax Planning Law Review: South Korea

 A Korean domestic parent (but, not a foreign parent) may elect to file a consolidated tax return with respect to its 100 per cent owned domestic subsidiaries with approval of the commissioner of the relevant regional tax office.
 Once elected, consolidation is mandatory for all 100 per cent owned subsidiaries, and the election is irrevocable for five fiscal years.

-There is no particular loss-sharing regime (by statute or contract) for related parties in general except consolidated tax return regime; however, for joint business operation or management between corporations, there is a rule that regulates the amount of deductible expenses incurred or paid by the joint operation.
+There is no particular loss-sharing regime (by statute or contract) for related parties in general except for the consolidated tax return regime; however, for joint business operation or management between corporations, there is a rule that regulates the amount of deductible expenses incurred or paid by the joint operation.

 Under the CFC regime, a Korean shareholder that holds 10 per cent or more of a foreign subsidiary directly or indirectly could be currently taxed on its share of the foreign subsidiary's undistributed earnings.
 More specifically, the CFC regime applies if the following conditions are met: